-Both Great and North Keppel are the largest islands in a group of 16 smaller islands and rocky outcrops that make up the Keppel Islands.
-Some with cliffs that plunge into the sea and others with quiet “squeaking” white sand beaches.
-All situated on Australia’s Heritage listed Southern Great Barrier Reef.
+Great Keppel and North Keppel Island are the largest islands in a group of 16 smaller islands and rocky outcrops that make up the Keppel Islands.
+Think cliffs that plunge into the sea, ‘squeaking’ white sand beaches and barrier reef on all sides.

 - Water sports